MahmutEsadErman/focusflow/docs/Exercise_4_Static_Testing.md

   5. Run SpotBugs analysis via the Tools menu on your project.

 - **Impact Evaluation**:
   SpotBugs aids in early detection of potential bugs, enhancing code quality.
-Integrated within IntelliJ IDEA, it operates efficiently without significantly impacting development speed.
+Integrated within IntelliJ IDEA, it operates efficiently without significantly impacting development speed.
 - #### Impact Evaluation:
     SpotBugs improves code reliability by detecting issues like null pointer dereferences, infinite recursive loops, bad uses of Java libraries, and deadlocks.
 Integrated into IntelliJ, it runs quickly with minimal disruption.
 It helps catch serious bugs early, supporting cleaner and more stable code.